 |5-Year Survival Rate||10-Year Survival Rate||15-Year Survival Rate|

-Almost all prostate cancers are considered acinar adenocarcinoma type (90%).
-This type of cancer begins in the prostate gland cells, grows slowly and is not likely to spread.
+Almost all prostate cancers are considered acinar adenocarcinoma type (90%), meaning it begins in the prostate gland cells, grows slowly, and is unlikely to spread.
 There are a few subtypes of adenocarcinoma, but they are all treated the same.
-The other 10% of prostate cancers may be one of six other types of rare cancer and so knowledge about best treatments is limited.
+The other 10% of prostate cancers may be one of six other types of rare cancer and knowledge is limited about the best treatments for these.

-There are only a few risk factors that have proven that they might affect a man’s risk of getting prostate cancer.
-There are many more that researchers think MAY have an impact.
-And, there are a few others that have been rumored to be risk factors, but there is no evidence linking them to prostate cancer.
+There are only a few risk factors that might increase a man’s risk of getting prostate cancer.
+There are many more factors that researchers think MAY have an impact, while there are others where there is no evidence linking them to prostate cancer.
 Having one or more risk factors doesn’t mean you’re going to get cancer.

 At Orange County CyberKnife, you’ll find a variety of radiotherapy options to treat both cancerous and non-cancerous tumors throughout the body, including the non-surgical CyberKnife Robotic Radiosurgery system.
 Find out more about prostate cancer here:

-If you have more questions after reading these pages, don’t hesitate to give us a call at (714) 962-7100 or reach out to us through our Contact Us page.
-Our knowledgeable Southern California staff will be happy to answer all of your questions.
+If you have any questions or would like to schedule an appointment, please contact us directly at (714) 962-7100 or reach out to us through our contact page.
+Our friendly staff is happy to help you get started on your prostate cancer treatment!